Your employees are already using AI Do you control the tools, the data, and the ownership?

 Reduced risk

-Structured AI governance reduces the risk of incidents and regulatory violations.
+Structured AI governance reduces the risk of incidents, data leaks, and bad decisions without stopping the tools that help.

 Read more about ISO 42001